nadavmatalon/CV/README.md

 After co-founding two successful companies and acquiring a Master's degree in philosophy, I turned to coding and web-development as new and exciting challenges.

 Through the roller-coaster ride that is [Makers Academy](http://www.makersacademy.com/)'s boot-camp, I was trained as a full-stack developer, learned sound programming principles &amp; methodologies, while significantly expanding my technical skillset.

-In my spare time, I love teaching martial-arts, skiing, and designing, building, &amp; modding personal computers (from circuit design to water-cooling and everything in between).
+In my spare time, I love teaching martial-arts, skiing, and designing, building &amp; modding personal computers (from circuit design to water-cooling and everything in between).